Interpersonal Violence and Sexual Misconduct

 NC State is concerned about safety and access to university services and programs.
-As a result, we may be able to offer reasonable accommodations regardless of whether or not you chooses to participate in the conduct process.
+As a result, we may be able to offer reasonable accommodations regardless of whether or not a student chooses to participate in a university process.
 These accommodations may include:

 - Class schedule changes for either party